dogecoinfoundation/dogecoin.com/content/en/dogepedia/articles/how-to-backup-a-wallet.md

     The console should return "null".

 - Optional: encrypt the wallet file.
 You can use your operating system's disk encryption options or a zip program allowing you to password-protect a file and encrypt it with a secure algorithm (AES256, for example).
 Make sure the password used for the encryption is impossible to forget or stored properly as well.
-- Copy the backup in multiple safe locations, NOT connected to the Internet.
+- Copy the backup in multiple safe locations, NOT connected to the internet.

 *Remember: whoever gains access to the plain-text wallet file will be able to spend your Dogecoin*.